 Preferred Clusters allows you to set priorities for clusters from which you want Roxie to copy files.
 If not otherwise specified Roxie copies from clusters in its own environment first.
-To enable the Preferred Clusters feature, you can use the HPCC Systems Configuration Manager. (for additional information about Configuring your HPCC System see Installing and Running the HPCC Platform)
+To enable the Preferred Clusters feature, you can use the HPCC Systems Configuration Manager. (for additional information about Configuring HPCC Systems see Installing and Running the HPCC Systems Platform)